 - Should I go through the University Housing Renewal Process?
 Since you will not receive your offer until after the University Housing Renewal Process is over, we HIGHLY suggest that you go through the process in the event that you do not receive a position.
 If you are offered and accept a RA position, you will be reimbursed all fees (minus your Application fees).

-- How do I look for housing if I don’t know if I’ll get the job?
+- How do I look for housing if I don’t know if I’ll get the position?
 Since we cannot guarantee that any particular person(s) will be hired, we encourage all applicants to work towards securing housing for the following academic year while applying for the RA position.
 You can apply for USC Housing and if you receive the RA position, we will cancel your contract free of charge (minus your Application fees).

 - What is different about the special interest communities?
 The special interest communities are designed for students who have a specific interest in a particular area.
 RAs on these floors provide the same services as RAs on non-special interest floors, but they also provide programming geared to the interest floor.